DHTMLX/docs-suite/docs/optimus_guides/geotracking_demo.md

 Complete the form to start the download.
 The email with the download link will be sent to you.

 Follow the link in the email to get a free 30-day trial version.
-You will receive a .zip file with the File Manager demo.
+You will receive a .zip file with the geo tracking demo.
 Save the file and unpack it into your working directory.

 You will find more demos on the [DHTMLX JavaScript Demos](https://dhtmlx.com/docs/products/demoApps/) page.
 To view the desired one, just click on it.